 “Yup.
-Everything’s fine”
+Everything’s fine!”

 In reality, everything was not fine.
 Nowhere near fine, in fact.
 I was wearing a bandage around my wrist because I had torn through my walls the night before.
 Thinking someone was spying on me.
 Wires in the walls.
 A framed picture fell and glass sliced through my skin.

-She hired me because she knew I was a doer, a go getter.
+She hired me because she knew I was a doer, a go-getter.

 It started innocently enough.
 I worked hard, staying late most nights.
 I landed some accounts and thought I could have a drink.
-I started buying mini-wine bottles after work and hiding the bottles in a brown bag in the back of my car.
+Sneakily, I started buying mini-wine bottles after work and hiding the bottles in a brown bag in the back of my car.
 My boyfriend smelled it.
 He was sober too.
 We met in rehab.
-I lied to him and he pretended to believe me.
+I lied to him, and he pretended to believe me.

 I smoked crack before work.

 Eventually, I stopped showing up for work.
 If I did go to work, I brought my drugs with me.
 Work became more fun after I started carrying meth in my purse.
 I took breaks every 2 hours to go to the parking garage to smoke it.
 I couldn’t keep up with this drug.
 I’d have psychotic episodes from it.
-Eventually, I got fired and I returned home to collect unemployment and live the way I never thought I would live—in active addiction, dark and merciless.
+Eventually, I got fired and I returned home to collect unemployment and live in a way I never thought I would live—in active addiction, dark and merciless.
 This cycle would continue for a few more years.

 My resume doesn’t show my addiction, or that I struggled with substance abuse for the last 3 years.

 My resume shows that I have an MBA from a prestigious university and over 4 years of experience at one of the leading cable television networks in the world.
 But my resume doesn’t speak of my addiction, nor do I.